neo4j/graph-data-science-client/doc/sphinx/source/ml.rst

 .. py:function:: gds.alpha.ml.oneHotEncoding(available_values: List[Any], selected_values: List[Any]) -> List[int]

     Return a list of selected values in a one hot encoding format.

+.. py:function:: gds.node2vec.mutate(G: Graph, **config: Any) -> Series[Any]

+    The Node2Vec algorithm computes embeddings for nodes based on random walks.

+.. py:function:: gds.node2vec.mutate.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.node2vec.stream(G: Graph, **config: Any) -> DataFrame

+    The Node2Vec algorithm computes embeddings for nodes based on random walks.

+.. py:function:: gds.node2vec.stream.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.node2vec.write(G: Graph, **config: Any) -> Series[Any]

+    The Node2Vec algorithm computes embeddings for nodes based on random walks.

+.. py:function:: gds.node2vec.write.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.